 Myth #3: People with Diabetes Can’t Enjoy Sweets or Desserts

-Reality: People with diabetes can enjoy sweets and desserts in moderation.
-The key is to incorporate them into a well-balanced meal plan and monitor blood sugar levels carefully.
-Sugar-free and low-sugar alternatives are available for many sweet treats, providing options for those with diabetes.
+Reality: People with diabetes can enjoy sweets in moderation.
+Incorporating them into a balanced meal plan and monitoring blood sugar levels is key.

 Myth #4: Insulin Is a Last Resort for Diabetes Treatment